Armoured warfare: 1930s

-Before the Second World War actual use of armoured fighting vehicles was limited.
-Both sides used Italian, German and Soviet tanks during the Spanish Civil War but these proved to be vulnerable to antitank guns due to their thin armour.
-Traditionalist elements within the Red Army used this to diminish the influence of proponents of mechanisation.
-Tukhachevsky himself was executed in 1937.
-Nevertheless, during the Soviet-Japanese Border Wars of 1938 and 1939, the Soviet forces tested modern armoured warfare tactics.
-General Georgy Zhukov in the summer of 1939 combined mass tank manoeuvres with artillery and air attacks, to defeat the Japanese Imperial Army at the Battles of Khalkhin Gol at Nomonhan in Mongolia.
+Before the Second World War actual use of armoured fighting-vehicles was limited.
+Both sides used tanks (Italian, German and Soviet) during the Spanish Civil War of 1936 to 1939, but these vehicles proved vulnerable to antitank guns due to their thin armour.
+Traditionalist elements within the Red Army used this deficiency to diminish the influence of proponents of mechanisation.
+Tukhachevsky himself was executed in 1937 in the course of the Great Purge.
+Nevertheless, during the Soviet-Japanese Border Wars of 1938 and 1939, Soviet forces tested modern armoured-warfare tactics.
+Georgy Zhukov combined mass tank manoeuvres with artillery and air attacks to defeat the Japanese Imperial Army at the Battles of Khalkhin Gol (May to September 1939) at Nomonhan in Mongolia.
 Partly as a result of the experiences in Spain, the Soviet Union began the development of a new generation of medium and heavy tanks, sporting much stronger armour and armament.

 World War II

 Poland

 In their Invasion of Poland during September 1939, German forces applied a narrow cooperation between large armoured units – of the Panzerwaffe and the Cavalry – and "active" infantry divisions to break the Polish defensive lines and pursue the defeated enemy forces.
 The more limited and dispersed Polish armoured units were quickly destroyed.
 The Red Army, invading the east of Poland, also deployed armoured divisions.
 At the time, the swift collapse of the Polish army was seen as the result of an armoured Blitzkrieg.
 However, later it has been argued that the campaign was largely an instance of the classical nineteenth century German concept of the "Annihilation Battle", in which the role of deep strategic armoured penetrations was limited.